msprev/panzer/doc/README.md

 style: Plain
 ...

-# pandoc 1.18 warning
+# pandoc 1.18

 The latest version of pandoc (1.18), released 26 Oct 2016, introduces [breaking changes in its json encoding of a document's abstract syntax tree](https://github.com/jgm/pandoc/releases/tag/1.18).

-The current version of panzer will not work with this version of pandoc.
-I am working on an update that will work with pandoc 1.18.
-In the meantime, please be patient and refrain from using pandoc 1.18 with panzer.
+The current version of panzer (1.1) now supports pandoc 1.18.
+If you want to run an earlier version of pandoc, please use version 1.0 of panzer.

 # panzer